kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step6.md

     `docker rmi  nginx-new`{{execute}}

-8. Verify in image list
+8. Verify in image list to confirm that the image is removed

     `docker images`{{execute}}